What does pro mean?

 I am a black woman with black parents and siblings, I was raised in a black community and had contact with more black people than I did other races so for a total stranger to see my husband and point a finger at me and declare I am not pro black is very insulting.

 Of course it wasn’t a shocker to my family when the Mr and I got married because everyone knew I was attracted to caucasian men.
 That didn’t mean I wasn’t attracted to black men.
-My first boyfriend was a light skinned black man and as soon as I laid my eyes on this very dark boy many months after I got into school, I knew I was not ever going to be attracted to light skinned men.
+My first boyfriend was a light skinned black man, an amazing human being.
+But I laid my eyes on this very dark skin boy and I knew I was not ever going to be attracted to light skinned men.
 You either had to be a dark black man or a caucasian man.
 It was that simple with me.
 I can tell you about all the sexy Chiwetel Ejiofor dreams I had or the threesome with Idris Elba and Morgan Freeman back in the days.

 But all that kinky stuff aside, why should I prove my blackness to any stranger just to make them see me as pro black?
 Rhetorical of course but here is the truth; while fighting other black people about their blackness or lack of it, ask yourself if it’s really about their blackness or your need to be anti white and have more black people join your cause for black supremacy.